tubalainen/esp8266_lawnmower_automation/README.md

 -	DC-DC converter 12 V – 5 V: https://www.lawicel-shop.se/catalog/product/view/id/4469/s/5v-step-up-step-down-vr-s9v11f5/
 -	Terminal screw block: https://www.kjell.com/se/sortiment/el-verktyg/elektronik/montering/luxorparts-skruvplint-5-mm-4-pol-10-pack-p90762

 (Please note that all components above can be sourced from anywhere.
-Most components are priced except for the DC-DC converters…)
+Most components are good bang for the bug except for the DC-DC converters that I find to be a bit expensive…)

 # The build
 I source the power from the lawn mower, you do not have to do that, you can run a separate power to the micro controller and relays if you want.
 It would be preferred hence you could use one of the relays to turn on/off the power to lawn mower without losing power to your micro controller and relays.
 If you decide to source for example 12 VDC from another power source than the lawn mower charger then you can drop one DC-DC converter from the build.